mehekkhanna/my_website_vF/content/blogs/HillaryTrump.md

 # Merging dataframes
 CA_contributors_2016 <- CA_contributors_2016 %>%
   inner_join(zip_code, by =  "zip")
 ```

-Secondly, we will clean our dataframe and select/calculate the variables that will be used in our analysis.
+Next, we cleaned our dataframe and calculated the variables that were used in our analysis.

 ```{r, clean_data}